STARS - page top logo and photos

 - Be eligible for: Husky Promise, Pell Grant, or Washington State Need Grant.

-- Indicate the intention to major in engineering on the UW application and must be highly motivated to complete an engineering degree.
+- Indicate the intention to major in engineering on the UW application.

 For information about eligibility, contact Christopher Crawford at firstname.lastname@example.org.

 The STARS program benefits not only the STARS participants; they share the knowledge of resources and opportunities that they gain from STARS with their non-STARS peers from similar backgrounds.

 No, not "redshirt" in the Star Trek sense…

 In NCAA Division I intercollegiate athletics, a focused and talented athlete will occasionally use the freshman year to train to compete at a high level.
 The athlete practices with the team but does not compete.
 After the freshman year, the athlete is eligible to compete for four years.
 "Athletic redshirt year" is the term for this period of time.

 The STARS program is similar: the freshman year is devoted to building skills and support systems necessary for the rigorous academic environment of a university engineering curriculum.

 Bowling with the STARS

 The first cohort of STARS students at UW invited the second year cohort for some bowling.
 Watch these future engineers find the angles and adjust rotation speed!